mincong-h/java-examples/README.md

 ### Model Date

-The module _Date_ tests the date conversion from String to a Java object using different standards, e.g. RFC 822 and ISO 8601.
+The module _Date_ tests the date conversion from String to a Java object or vice versa using different standards, e.g. RFC 822 and ISO 8601.
+It tests principally `java.util.Date`, `java.util.Calendar` and `java.time.*`.

 ### Module Generic